kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

   It also resets on suspension, so its behaviour is a bit different.

-Kubernetes marks a Job as `waiting` if one of the following conditions is true:
+Job controller marks a Job as `waiting` if one of the following conditions is true:

 - There are no Pods with phase `Running` and there is at least one Pod with phase `Pending`.

-Kubernetes marks a Job as `running` if there is at least one Pod with phase `Running`.
+Job controller marks a Job as `running` if there is at least one Pod with phase `Running`.

 This KEP does not introduce CronJob conditions as it is difficult to define conditions that would describe CronJob behaviour in useful manner.
 In case the user is interested if there are any running Jobs, `.status.active` field should be sufficient.